-- IEEE Std 37.302, Guide for Fault Current Limiter (FCL) Testing.
-This document describes the testing of fault current limiters operating on condition based impedance increase for AC systems 1000 Vac and above.
-It does not cover such devices as series reactors or current-limiting fuses.
-This guide was approved by the IEEE-SA Standards Board in December, 2015. - The solid dielectric task force (SDTF) is exploring materials, application and environmental conditions, and tests for new insulation systems in which insulation is molded as an integral element of an assembly that includes the interrupting or switching device, e.g., such as for an outdoor distribution recloser.
+- David Peelo, HVCB Subcommittee member, presented a tutorial titled Shunt Reactor Switching; Theory and Practice at the IEEE PES T&D Conference.
+That tutorial was sponsored by the Switchgear Committee. - The solid dielectric task force (SDTF) is exploring materials, application and environmental conditions, and tests for new insulation systems in which insulation is molded as an integral element of an assembly that includes the interrupting or switching device, e.g., such as for an outdoor distribution recloser.
 The task force anticipates issuing their final report in the near future. - Task force for controls for distribution equipment is developing a technical report with recommendations for microprocessor-based controls for equipment over 1000 Vac up to 38 kVac for overhead and underground distribution lines, including test and application information.
 Such controls typically would include the protection associated with the switching device, as well as the controls devices (open, close, etc.) with communications capability.
 The control device would serve in place of traditional relays and control devices that are appropriate for high voltage circuit breakers but not suitable for distribution equipment mounted on power poles or below grade.
 Completion of the report is anticipated in the Spring of 2016.

 - Due to increasing interest in SF6-free solutions for high voltage switchgear as well as promising developments in available technology, the Committee has formed a TF on Alternative Gasses.
 The objective of the task force is to create a written report (white paper format) and present back to SG ADSCOM in 2017.
 The scope of work of task force is limited to: Literature Review (last two years), Outline aspects for consideration (technical, environmental, safety...), review of IEC, CIGRE, Current Zero club activities on alternative gasses, review IEEE standards are they transferable to non-SF6 and recommendation for the next steps. - A study group has been formed to review potential need for a technology and innovation subcommittee.
 The stated goal is to review way to address the Switchgear Committee activities, Organize Technical Sessions, Prepare and Review Technical Papers and Further the Art of power engineering.
-The SG will report to ADSCOM with possible benefits being: create home and provide visibility for the research activities, attract experts outside the existing pool (universities, researchers, etc.), create new knowledge publish technical reports, white papers, tutorials, improve collaboration between different groups
+The study group reported to ADSCOM and believes the formation of the new Subcommittee would benefit the Committee.
+The Switchgear Committee Operating and Procedures manual will be updated with the scope of this new subcommittee and submitted to the PES Technical Council for review/approval.